• Menu

 An ideal time to visit is mid-November through to early December.

-If you are looking to stay around Celestun and want to visit a Mayan Temple (the main tourist attraction of this region of Mexico) you will need to consider travelling to either Chichen Itza (214 km away) or Uxmal (120 km away).
+If you are looking to stay around Celestun and want to visit a Mayan Temple (the main tourist attraction of this region of Mexico), you should consider travelling to either Chichen Itza (214 km away) or Uxmal (120 km away).

-We would recommend that you make Merida a base to visit all that the Yucatan Peninsula has to offer.
+We recommend that you make Merida a base to visit all the Yucatan Peninsula offers.

 Celestun Beach